 A Biotin Supplement plays an important part in hair growth.
-Known as Vitamin B7 or Vitamin H, Biotin is one of the eight in the B-vitamin complex.
+Known as Vitamin B7 or Vitamin H, Biotin is one of eight in the B-vitamin complex.
 This B-vitamin complex specifically plays a role in maintaining the health and proper functioning of the nervous system, liver, eyes, skin, and hairs.

 Mechanism of Action of Biotin to Promote Hair Health

-Our bodies do have the ability to manufacture Biotin, and that takes place in our intestines.
+Our bodies have the ability to manufacture Biotin, and that takes place in our intestines.
 That, combined with the fact that we just don’t require much of it, makes it highly unlikely that we will be deficient.

 Dietary Sources and Reasons of Biotin Deficiency in the Body

 Foods rich in Biotin include: eggs, liver, dark leafy vegetables, walnuts, green peas, sunflower seeds, soybean, brown rice, and oats.